 The initiative of World Anththotype Day was started here, by us, after sending out the Anthotype Day survey and getting an overwhelmingly positive response.
 The core team for the first year consists of Malin Fabbri, the editor of this website, and Dennis Humphrey, both of us working on a voluntary basis.
 We will also need to hire developers to help with the technical aspects of the database, and students to help during the event itself, given all the hours it takes to keep the social media channels updated.
 We hope to expand the team of volunteers over the years.

-Since anthotypes can have a very long exposure time and are also dependent on UV light for exposure—which differs, depending on where in the world you are—we encourage participants to start working on their image as soon as the theme is announced.
-In 2022, the theme was HOPE.
-The theme for 2023 will be announced in the beginning of the year.
+Since anthotypes can have a very long exposure time and are also dependent on UV light for exposure—which differs, depending on where in the world you are—we encourage participants to start working on their image sooner rather than later.
+There will not be a specific theme, instead, we encourage you to EXPERIMENT and find UNUSUAL emulsions.

 How to participate, what to enter, and the deadline